 In certain areas along our fjords there are suitable hiking sections up the valleys and into the mountains.
 These hikes can be readily integrated with Sea Kayaking and our popular 3-day Guided Sea Kayaking Tour includes a full days hiking.

-Contact us for details if you are interested in a longer experience and we will provide information about available tours.
+Contact us for details if you are interested in a longer experience and we will provide information about available tours of the Norwegian Fjords.